debsubdavis/hydropho-natics/README.md

             - best_minus_model_confusion_matrix_normalized.png
 vggish/: Directory continaing the code for the VGGish audio embedding approach
-    -vggishREADME.md: instructions for how to run the code in the VGGish directory and details on the data outputs -vggishReport.md: report on the approach's development, thought process, and learnings -environment.yml: necessary libraries to run the code, usage instructions in vggishREADME.md -scr/: contains code for approach
+    -vggishREADME.md: instructions for how to run the code in the VGGish directory and details on the data outputs -vggishReport.docx: report on the approach's development, thought process, and learnings -environment.yml: necessary libraries to run the code, usage instructions in vggishREADME.md -scr/: contains code for approach
         - requirements.txt: contains libraries for installation (backup to environment.yml)